What To Do

 Support and Share Anti-Hazing Messages

-NC State’s hazing prevention campaign is supported by the the Division of Academic and Student Affairs, including University Recreation, Fraternity and Sorority Life, Student Conduct, the Music Department, the Counseling Center, Student Health, and University Housing, the Department of Athletics, University Police, and General Counsel.
+NC State’s hazing prevention campaign is supported by the the Division of Academic and Student Affairs, including University Recreation, Fraternity and Sorority Life, Student Conduct, the Department of Performing Arts and Technology, the Counseling Center, Campus Health, University Housing, the Department of Athletics, University Police, and General Counsel.

 Members of the Wolfpack community requesting anti-hazing materials may contact TBD.